EraCoSysMed-INSPIRATION/INSPIRATION_DDGI_obsdata_db/docs/validation/_profile.md

 ## observations

-Array of all observations of the given profile.
+Object containing observations of the given profile.

 `observations`